Legacy

 Mondejar Bookstore Established

-The creation of Mondejar Bookstore expands the family’s publishing activities into bookselling and literary circulation.
+The family expands from printing into bookselling and literary circulation.

 1965